 Wired and/or Wi-Fi (Wireless) networking should be available in all the on-campus residence halls, offices and classrooms.
-In order to access the network with your computer or other device, you will need to have the network card(s) registered and configured to communicate with our Networking DHCP server.
+In order to access the wired network with your computer or device, you will need to have the network card(s) registered and configured to communicate with our Networking DHCP server.
 This server will grant you access to the network via the Dynamic Host Configuration Protocol (DHCP).

 All CCI laptops come with both a Wi-Fi and wired network adapter built into the computer.